SkinnyDevi/MU-VR-Experience/README.md

 Knowing what Manos Unidas was asking for, the idea transformed into making a cinema/theatre in virtual reality.

+To extend the audience of this project, it comes with mouse and keyboard support, as well as Oculus VR Headsets support.

 <a name="use-cases"/>

 ## Use Cases